DoD-Platform-One/istio-core/docs/DEVELOPMENT_MAINTENANCE.md

     branch: "renovate/ironbank"
 ```

-The istioOperator also needs to be updated.
+The istioGatewayPublic also needs to be updated.

 ```
-istioOperator:
+istioGatewayPublic:
+  enabled: true
   <other config/labels>
   ...
   ...
   # Add git branch or tag information to test against a specific branch or tag instead of using `main`
   # Must set the unused label to null
   git: